 It’s good for your pocket since pallets are sold at very low prices, if not free.
 Would you believe that the shed featured here costs less than $500?

-Don’t forget the good that you are doing the environment when you use recycled pallets.
+Don’t forget the good that you are doing to the environment when you use recycled pallets.
 It helps save our natural resources and reduce landfill waste.

 Would this shed work in your location?
 Take a look at the photos below showing how this shed was made and be inspired! 🙂